joshfactorial/A3_on_storms_collaborate/README.md

 Basic requirement for 3 should have been met at this time.
 It can be improved to make it better.
 I'll add comments to those code later in the day.
 Some other improvements to the code as well. -Haocong 6/26 0:30

+I updated the calculate hours function I resorted to datetime because it was taking too long to try to do manually.
+I can work on the hpythosis test next.
+I think I understand what needs to be done there.-Josh 2am.